by brand

 Quick answer

 Ridley frame numbers are stamped on the underside of the bottom bracket.
 Ridley is a Belgian road, gravel and cyclocross marque with a strong UK following, so it appears regularly in used and theft listings.
-Run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+Run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Ridley stamps the frame number